Tinram/MySQL-Brute/README.md

 ## Speed

+MySQL Brute's speed bottlenecks are:

++ MySQL connect ( *mysql\_real\_connect()* ),
-The speed bottlenecks are: the MySQL connect (mysql\_real\_connect()), MySQL spawning only a limited number of threads for connections, and - if not a localhost connection - the network connection.
-(MySQL localhost connection uses a socket instead of TCP/IP.)
++ MySQL spawning only a limited number of threads for connections,
++ if not a localhost connection, the network connection (MySQL localhost connection uses a socket instead of TCP/IP).

 MySQL Brute churns through approximately 50,000 passwords per second (vanilla Core i3 desktop CPU) on a localhost socket connection - considerably faster than the Bash and Python scripts I tried before creating MySQL Brute (and curiously, even the multi-threaded *Hydra*).
 However, when using a network connection, MySQL Brute is much slower.